Danny Denzongpa

-Danny Denzongpa (born Tshering Phintso Denzongpa; 25 February 1948) is an Indian actor, singer, and film director who primarily works in Hindi and occasionally in Bengali, Nepali, and Tamil films.
+Danny Denzongpa (born Tshering Phintso Denzongpa; 25 February 1948) is an Indian actor, playback singer, film director, and liquor baron.
+His film career was primarily in Hindi, but also occasionally in Bengali, Nepali, and Tamil films.
 In a career spanning five decades, has acted in over 190 films since 1971.
 In 2003, Denzongpa was awarded the Padma Shri, India's fourth-highest civilian honour.